vippsas/vipps-ecom-api/v1-migration.md

 ## Fallback URL is required

-The initiate payment must contain a `fallBack` URL.
-This is where the user will be redirect to after the payment.
+The `initiate` payment must contain a `fallBack` URL.
+This is where the user will be redirected after the payment.
-This is set in the initiate payment body.
+This is set in the `initiate` payment body.

 For apps, this URL will be the appswitch URL.